ygao36Buffalo/truebluegy.github.io/content/post/Ubicomp2025-1/index.md

 ---
 title: 🎉 New Paper Accepted to UbiComp 2025 (IMWUT 2024 May Cycle)!
-summary: our latest paper, submitted through the IMWUT 'May Cycle', has been accepted and will be presented at UbiComp 2025!
+summary: Our paper, "PressInPose", submitted through the IMWUT 'May Cycle', has been accepted and will be presented at UbiComp 2025!
 We're looking forward to sharing our findings with the pervasive computing community.
 date: 2024-11-21

 # Featured image